Carbon-Cycle-Initiative/letters/FAQ.md

 # Motivation

+* Q: Why are you doing this?
+* A: Because, unfortunately, politics and the fossile fuel industry as of 2020 leaves us little choice.

 * Q: Aren't we all responsible?
 * A: Yes and no.  There are many people who have legitimate reasons to emit CO2 and have little choice.
 Some people emit a lot, many